-- 37.4.1 In the event of a start delayed through a fault of the crew, the marshal will enter a new time on the time card, the penalty then being 1 minute per minute or fraction of a minute late. - 37.4.2 Any crew refusing to start a special stage at the time allocated to it will be reported to the Stewards, whether the special stage is run or not. - 37.4.3 Any car not able to start from the start line within 20 seconds of the signal to do so will be excluded and the car immediately removed to a safe place.
+37.4.1 In the event of a start delayed through a fault of the crew, the marshal will enter a new time on the time card, the penalty then being 1 minute per minute or fraction of a minute late.

+37.4.2 Any crew refusing to start a special stage at the time allocated to it will be reported to the Stewards, whether the special stage is run or not.

+37.4.3 Any car not starting from the start line within 20 seconds after the start signal will be considered as retired and immediately removed to a safe place.
+This car will be allowed to re-start on the subsequent day as per WRC Article 46.